Battle of Orbulaq: Course of the battle

-Over the initial stage of invasion into the Ili valley, the Kazakh Khanate began to retreat due to insufficient army size of only several hundred men[2] This relatively small troops were led by lieutenants Salim Karasai Batyr and Nasiruddin Argyntai Batyr, with Jahangir sultan khan as supreme commander.
-Zhalantos Batyr, a commander of Bukhara forces, was expected to link up within a matter of several days.

-The Dzungar army, in contrast, was much larger, having stood at an estimated fifty thousand men, led by newly appointed Erdeni Batur[3].

-Jahangir sultan chose a mountainous place near the Orbulaq river in the southwestern foot slopes of the Dzungarian Alatau as a place of the battle, resulting in the combat being named after it.
-The Kazakhs began entrenching - a tactic that became increasingly essential for the outnumbered defenders.
-The researchers, having carefully studied the place of the famous battle, note that Jahangir sultan used a number of traditional warfare techniques from the Kazakh military art arsenal, but at the same time he applied a method of fragmentation of enemy forces - a strategy which was little in use among nomads.
-According to the description of A. I. Levshin, Jahangir sultan, fearing an open military clash having a limited force of only about 600 soldiers, positioned part of his troops in a gorge between two mountains, having previously dug it with a deep moat and surrounded it with a high rampart.
-The length of fortifications was 2.5–3km, the front edge of the trench was as tall as a man.
+Jangir chose a mountainous place near the Orbulaq river in the southwestern foot slopes of the Dzungarian Alatau as a place of the battle, resulting in the combat being named after it.

+The Kazakhs started entrenching having been outnumbered by 1:25.
+According to A. I. Levshin, "Jangir built fortifications of length of 2.5–3km, the front edge of the trench was as tall as a man.
 Half of the warriors organized field fortifications along the road, and the rest dispersed on the cliffs, thereby preparing an ambush for the Dzungars.
-In these fortifications, Jahangir sultan patiently waited in the ambush, planning merely to drive off rather than destroy Erdeni-Batur led Dzungar army.
+In these fortifications, Jahangir sultan patiently waited in the ambush, planning merely to drive off rather than destroy Erdeni-Batur led Dzungar army."